minebreaker/Abukuma/documentation/persistent_collection.md

 ### Map-view type

+* It's a map, which are always expected to have same keys
+* All modifying operations will return `Map`

+### Map-union type

-* It's a map, which are always expected to have same keys, can have more keys if you want to
+* It's a map, which are always expected to have same keys, can have extra keys if you want to
 * All removing operations will return `Map`, since it no more has the type `T`
+* Add/replaces will return `T`

 ### Map-with-convenience-method type

-* It's just a map, with few convenience methods, not expected to always have certain keys.
+* It's just a map, with property accessors, not expected to always have certain keys.
 * All modifying operations will return its type `T`